dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## General settings { #capture_app_andoid_settings_webapp_general }

-Includes configurations such as the analytics reporting ID and URL, the number of reserved values to download per TEI, and encrypt the device database.
+Includes configurations such as the Matomo URL and project ID, the number of reserved values to download per TEI, and encrypt the device database.

 ![](resources/images/capture-app-general-settings.png)

-**Matomo configuration:** If you already have a Matomo instance, add an analytics reporting URL and ID.
+**Matomo configuration:** If you already have a Matomo instance, add the Matomo URL and the project ID.

 **Mobile configuration:** This section allows admin users to edit the SMS gateway ad result sender phone number.